benhourigan/writingschool/_posts/2015-03-10-sell-your-first-copies.md

 author: Ben Hourigan
 comments: true
 published: true
+excerpt: Self-published don't sell without promotion.
+So, what should you do to get started?
 ---

 **Question: My self-published book has been out for a couple of months, and I just checked my sales dashboards in Amazon and Smashwords.
 So far it hasn’t sold a single copy.
 Is this a sign I should give up?
 The longer it’s on the store without selling, the more it's just going to get pushed to the back of the pile, right?**